Brighten up your landscape for the holiday season with BERRY HEAVY Winterberry Holly.

 Additional Berry Heavy Winterberry plants in quart containers.

-Plants shipping to CA and AZ addresses will be bare rooted before being prepped for shipping.
+Plants shipping to west coast addresses may be bare rooted before being prepped for shipping.

 - Category: Shrubs, Flowering Shrubs, Privacy Hedge Shrubs, Fast Growing Shrubs